 Disinfecting, the strongest method of the three, refers to using a product that will “kill” the bacteria or germs that linger on surfaces.
 These kinds of products should be used for high-traffic surfaces and areas, as these are the ones that tend to harbour the most germs and bacteria.
 However, when it comes to food safety, sanitizing is still the safest option.
 Using a disinfecting product guarantees that there will be no bacteria left behind.
 Within the range of disinfectants, there are certain products that target specific areas, such as disinfectants for washrooms versus disinfectants everyday surfaces.
 It is important to communicate with your janitorial staff about having the right disinfectants for the right job.
 Washrooms, door handles and common areas should be disinfected daily as there is no need to have lingering germs in these areas.
 Disinfecting wipes should also be made available for employees to use when they are sick in order to wipe down their personal areas to stop the spread of germs.

-With this vocabulary distinction in hand, you should be able to confidently talk to your janitorial service staff about how to maintain your space!
+With this vocabulary distinction in hand, you should be able to confidently talk to your janitorial service staff about how to maintain your workspace healthy and germ free!